aftabh4004/dockerprojectIIEC-RISE/README.md

 ```bash
 export CLASSPATH=path/to/mysql-connector
 ```
-Now, Create a simple Template in java language which open up for the user which do initial steps on Database connectivity
+Now, Create a simple Template in java language which opens up for the user which do initial steps on Database connectivity

 ```java
 import java.sql.*;